afondiel/computer-science-notes/computer-vision-notes/cv-notes.md

     - Also the (new) pixel represents the line chosen by the system of votes (numbers of intersections ) of severals courves of the plan
     - vote : number of intersection
 5. Optimization :

+**Structure from motion algorithms**
+- Can recontruct a sparse 2D point model of a large complex scene from hundreds of partially overlapping photogrphs

+**Stereo matching algorithms**
+- Can build a detailded 3D model of a building façade from hundreds of differently exposed photographs taken from the internet

+**Person tracking algorithms**
+- Can track a person walking in front of a cluttered background

+**Face Detection algorithms**
+- Coupled with color-based clothing and haire detection algos, can locate and recogize the indiduals in this image

 # References
 - Wikipedia - Quick notes: